 If all this stuff is like a foreign language to you, and you are interested in performing real strength training that will help you unlock your true potential, get some instruction from a qualified coach.

-6 reps = 83.1% duration of set(s): 20-40 seconds
+Optimal compromise of maximal strength and hypertrophy gains: 6 reps = 83.1% duration of set(s): 20-40 seconds

 7 = 80.7